 The Oxford Water Works & Sewer Board is required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether your drinking water meets health standards.
-Oxford incurred a reporting noncompliance from a failure to submit the January to June 2022 PFAS monitoring results by the required date, July 10, 2022.
-The results were reported on July 19, 2022 due to a backup issue at the laboratory.
-Oxford also failed to collect the required routine samples for E.coli in April 2022 and May 2022 due to an incorrect sampling schedule.
+Oxford incurred a reporting noncompliance from a failure to submit the quarterly January to March 2023 PFAS monitoring results by the required date of April 10, 2023.
+The results were reported on April 12, 2023 due to a reporting oversight by the laboratory.
 These procedures have been remedied in order to ensure that these violations are not repeated.
-Although these incidents were not an emergency, as our customers, you have the right to know what happened and what we did to correct the situation.
+Although this incident was not an emergency, as our customers, you have the right to know what happened and what we did to correct the situation.
 There is nothing you need to do.
 You do not need to boil your water or take other corrective actions.
 You may continue to drink the water.
 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (e.g., people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
-Oxford has monitored for all required contaminants properly since the non-compliances occurred.
+Oxford and the laboratory have reported results for all required contaminants properly since the non-compliance occurred.
 Should you have any questions concerning this non-compliance or monitoring requirements, please contact Wayne Livingston by phone at (256) 831-5618 or by mail at PO Box 3663, Oxford, AL 36203.

 PFAS are a group of manmade chemicals that have been in use since the 1940s.
 Because of their widespread use, most people have been exposed to PFAS and there is evidence that exposure to PFAS may lead to adverse health effects.
-Below is a list and results of PFAS contaminants Oxford monitored during 2022.
+Below is a list and results of PFAS contaminants Oxford monitored during 2023.
 For more information, visit www.epa.gov/pfas.

-Contaminant Unit Msmt Level Detected Contaminant Unit Msmt Level Detected 11CI-PF3OUdS (11-chloroeicosafluoro-3- oxaundecane-1-sulfonic acid) ppb ND Perfluoroheptanoic acid ppb ND 9CI-PF3ONS (9-chlorohexadecafluoro-3- oxanone-1-sulfonic acid) ppb ND Perfluorohexanesulfonic acid ppb ND-0.0025 ADONA (4,8-dioxa-3H-perfluorononanoic acid) ppb ND Perfluorononanoic acid ppb ND HFPO-DA (Hexafluoropropylene oxide dimer acid) ppb ND Perfluorooctanesulfonic acid ppb ND-0.0061 NEtFOSAA (N- ethylperfluorooctanesulfonamidoacetic acid) ppb ND Perfluorooctanoic acid ppb ND NMeFOSAA (N- methylperfluorooctanesulfonamidoacetic acid) ppb ND Perfluorotetradecanoic acid ppb ND Perfluorobutanesulfonic acid ppb ND Perfluorotridecanoic acid ppb ND Perfluorodecanoic acid ppb ND Perfluoroundecanoic acid ppb ND Perfluorohexanoic acid ppb ND Total PFAS ppb ND-0.00860 Perfluorododecanoic acid ppb ND
+Contaminant Unit Msmt Level Detected Contaminant Unit Msmt Level Detected 11CI-PF3OUdS (11-chloroeicosafluoro-3- oxaundecane-1-sulfonic acid) ppb ND Perfluoroheptanoic acid ppb ND 9CI-PF3ONS (9-chlorohexadecafluoro-3- oxanone-1-sulfonic acid) ppb ND Perfluorohexanesulfonic acid ppb ND-0.0042 ADONA (4,8-dioxa-3H-perfluorononanoic acid) ppb ND Perfluorononanoic acid ppb ND HFPO-DA (Hexafluoropropylene oxide dimer acid) ppb ND Perfluorooctanesulfonic acid ppb 0.0037-0.0230 NEtFOSAA (N- ethylperfluorooctanesulfonamidoacetic acid) ppb ND Perfluorooctanoic acid ppb ND-0.0034 NMeFOSAA (N- methylperfluorooctanesulfonamidoacetic acid) ppb ND Perfluorotetradecanoic acid ppb ND Perfluorobutanesulfonic acid ppb ND-0.002 Perfluorotridecanoic acid ppb ND Perfluorodecanoic acid ppb ND Perfluoroundecanoic acid ppb ND Perfluorohexanoic acid ppb ND-0.002 Total PFAS ppb 0.0031-0.011 Perfluorododecanoic acid ppb ND